x-ion-de/sos-ci/README.md

 Additional setup
 ----------------
-Whether running the Container image or buidling on a VM etc, there's a few things you'll need to do.
+Whether running the Container image or building on a VM etc, there's a few things you'll need to do.
 Note that these things can/should be automated, particularly in the Dockerfile (if you're building it yourself):